ccp-eva/competitive-altruism/README.md

 cloning the repository you can reproduce all the figures and essential statistical numbers found in the paper.

+The data and code are both licensed under the Creative Commons Attribution copyright license, like the paper itself.
+See the `LICENSE.md` file for details.

 ## Replication quickstart guide:

 After cloning the repository, the various `.R` scripts in the `analysis/` folder